10-Day Stay Food As Medicine Recipes

 5. Use a masher to blend millet and squash

-7. Add raw sprouted or roasted pepitas (or other seed or nut choice) to roast -heat iron skillet and dry roast for a few minutes until golden (lightly toasted)
+7. Add raw sprouted or roasted pepitas (or other seed or nut choice) to roast -heat an iron skillet and dry roast for a few minutes until golden (lightly toasted)

 Cool Quinoa Vegetable Salad